 They used to call this former Portuguese territory on the south coast of China the Vegas of the East, but that was before it overtook Las Vegas (in turnover at least).
 Macau has some huge gambling palaces, but the games of choice are baccarat and Sic Bo, we´d say.
 But roulette is growing in popularity all the time.
 There´s a Venetian here too, and the Grand Lisboa of course, which is where Stanley Ho started it all off.
 We played on the Galaxy Macau roulette tables and had a great time.
 They are also trying to become more of an entertainment town like Vegas- the Studio City Macau in particular has plenty of attractions other than the tables.
 It all seems a big step up from Lisbon’s Casino Estoril in Portugal, which was Stanley Ho’s inspiration for the town (the casino sits on Av.
 Stanley Ho in Estoril).

 This Mediterranean island is actually an online gaming hub, but it does have a nice land-based casino called the Dragonara.
-And being an online gaming hub, there is a site called Codeta Casino which streams live roulette games direct from the casino in Malta.
+And being an online gaming hub, there are sites which stream live roulette games direct from the casino in Malta.
 So when you get back from your holiday, you can still have a flutter on the tables!
 We expect to see more of these hybrid online/offline tables.

 Mayfair and other parts of London have always been a huge draw for roulette players, particularly the high rollers.
 This city specialise in more exclusive clubs, such as Les Ambassadeurs and the Ritz Club Casino on Piccadilly.
 There are also options for the lower rollers at places like the Grosvenor G Casino in the West End.
 There are plenty of roulette legends that have been built in the Big Smoke.
 There´s the Mike Ashley Roulette bet (the Newcastle United owner) who won £1.3m on one roulette spin in a casino in Mayfair.
 Cool as a cucumber.
 And if you are in Leicester Square you should pop in to the Hippodrome London.
 Or you could head out to play roulette at Apers in Stratford– that´s about half an hour out of town.